-The history of the Imperial Romanov Family is part of Russian history, with its several pages devoted to Tsarskoye Selo.
+The history of the Imperial Romanov Family is part of Russian history, with its several pages devoted to Tsarskoe Selo.
 After Peter the Great became the first Russian emperor in 1721, Russia was the empire and absolute monarchy until the last Russian emperor Nicholas II’s abdication in 1917.
 For nearly two centuries, nine emperors and four empresses succeeded one another on the Russian throne.
-Biographies of many of them were closely related to Tsarskoye Selo, where the Russian imperial court lived in summer.
+Biographies of many of them were closely related to Tsarskoe Selo, where the Russian imperial court lived in summer.
 Catherine I gave the imperial summer residence its birth, Catherine II gave it its prime.
-Tsarskoye Selo was a family home with plenty of happy days to many Russian emperors.
+Tsarskoe Selo was a family home with plenty of happy days to many Russian emperors.

 Emperor Peter I